ctf-wiki/ctf-wiki/docs/index-en.md

 [EN](./index-en.md) | [ZH](./index.md)

-**CTF** (Capture The Flag) originated in the 1996 **DEFCON** Global Hacking Conference, a competitive game among cybersecurity enthusiasts.
+**CTF** (Capture The Flag) is originated in the 1996 **DEFCON** Global Hacking Conference, a competitive game among cybersecurity enthusiasts.

-The **CTF** competition covers a wide range of fields and is confusing.
-At the same time, the development of security technology is getting faster and faster, and the difficulty of **CTF** is getting higher and higher, and the threshold for beginners is getting higher and higher.
+The **CTF** competition covers a wide range of fields and has a complex content.
+At the same time, the development of security technology is getting faster and faster, and the difficulty of **CTF** is getting higher and higher, the threshold for beginners is getting higher and higher.
 Most of the online information is scattered and trivial.
 Beginners often don&#39;t know how to systematically learn the knowledge of **CTF** related fields, often taking a lot of time and suffering.

-In order to make the **CTF** partners better **CTF**, in October 2016, **CTF Wiki** had the first commit on Github.
-As content continues to improve, the **CTF Wiki** has been loved by more and more security enthusiasts, and there are also a lot of friends who have never met.
+In order to make the **CTF** players life of entering this field easier, in October 2016, **CTF Wiki** had the first commit on Github.
+As content continues to improve, the **CTF Wiki** has been loved by more and more security enthusiasts, and there are also a lot of friends who have never met participating in this project.

-As a free site, around the **CTF** recent years, **CTF Wiki** introduces the knowledge and techniques in all directions of **CTF** to make it easier for beginners to learn* *CTF** related knowledge.
+As a free site, with the recent years' **CTF** challenges, **CTF Wiki** introduces the knowledge and techniques in all directions of **CTF** to make it easier for beginners to learn how to getting started at playing **CTF**.

 At present, **CTF Wiki** mainly contains the basic knowledge of **CTF** in all major directions, and is working hard to improve the following contents.